 People mostly think that going camping alone is merely for brave women or those crazy to test their aptitudes.
-No, every woman should experience solo traveling once in her life.
+No, every woman should experience solo travelling once in her life.
 For this, you have to make your mind.
-You have to disagree with the fact that a woman is a weak creature of God.
+You have to disagree that a woman is a weak creature of God.

 Picture yourself as a heroine of some movie who’s ready to take an adventure?
 Have you seen that brave woman in the movie Bird Box?
 If you have not, then you should.
 The way she fights with everything in her way will help you gain some confidence in yourself as a woman.

 Camp at an area you are familiar with:

 Once you have made up your mind, it’s time to plan the trip.
 And the first thing that comes is to choose the destination.
 Choose an area that you know very well.
 I know exploring new places is fun to do but save your adventure’s desire for further experiences.

 You can’t afford any misfortune or risk-taking on your first solo camping.
 So try to choose a campsite where you have been before with your family or friends.

 So you have selected your campsite.
 Now you must call and reserve your tent spot.
 Check the guidelines given by that campsite.
 Don’t go for unofficial campsites as a beginner.
 Check if there’s any fire hazard or wildlife near your campsite.

 Also, search if there’s a lake nearby.
 It’s fun to camp nearby a lake.
 You can sit on the lakeside at night.
 Listening to the ripples of water.
 Watching the full moon.
 Thinking about life.
 How peaceful would it be for your soul, no?
 But still, if there’s a risk of flood or rainy weather, don’t go for a lakeside area.

 Check the weather report before heading: